 How do I change my name on my notary commission?

-Required.
-If a notary public wishes to resign his/her notary commission, the notary must submit a letter of resignation along with his/her commission certificate and notary seal to the Office of Secretary of State.
-If a complaint is received prior to notice of resignation, future applications for appointment may be denied.
-If any notary receives notice from the Secretary of State that his/her commission has been revoked, the notary must mail or deliver his/her commission to the Secretary of State.
-The Secretary of State may post notice on their website notifying the general public that the notary is no longer a commissioned notary public.
+If you wish to resign your Missouri notary commission, you must submit a letter of resignation along with your notary commission certificate and notary seal to the Office of Secretary of State.
+If you receive a notice from the Secretary of State that your commission has been revoked, you must mail or deliver your commission to the Secretary of State.

 A notary public who knowingly and willfully commits any official misconduct is guilty of a misdemeanor and is punishable upon conviction by a fine not exceeding five hundred dollars or by imprisonment for not more than six months or both.
-A notary public who recklessly or negligently commits any official misconduct is guilty of a misdemeanor and is punishable upon conviction by a fine not exceeding one hundred dollars.
-Any person who acts as, or otherwise willfully impersonates a notary public when such act results in a fraudulent act involving property is guilty of a Class E felony.
+A notary public who recklessly or negligently commits any official misconduct is guilty of a misdemeanor punishable upon conviction by a fine not to exceed one hundred dollars.
+Any person who acts as, or otherwise willfully impersonates, a notary public when such act results in a fraudulent act involving property is guilty of a Class E felony.

 Missouri Notarial Certificates: